fedek6/rh-manifest/lifestyle/procrastination/practical-knowledge.md

 __Important!__ If you finish any task do not overthink what's next!
 Simply do next task in line.

-__Important!__ Do your break after time, do not think about finishing task.
+__Important!__ Do your break after work time, do not think about finishing task.
 Time is your imperative!

 __Important!__ If you're feeling tired, simply reset set to 1.

 __Important!__ If you're trained enough, you can switch short sets to standard _Pomodoro_ model.
 It's important to train your brain to start tasks.

+__Important!__ If you've finished task during one stage, go to next from the same category.

 ---